 Banks are well aware that businesses that trade internationally are statistically proven to be worth far more to them in income terms than businesses which confine themselves to purely domestic trade.
-That said, the increasing regulatory challenge facing the financial sector has resulted in banks taking a far more balanced and cautious approach in handling trade transactions, often refusing to engage with non-customers trading in more ‘difficult’ territories or sectors.
+That said, the increasing regulatory challenge facing the financial sector has resulted in banks taking a far more cautious approach in handling trade transactions, often refusing to engage with non-customers trading in more ‘difficult’ territories or sectors.

 Our previous article – Is Your Bank Asking You Lots of Questions – refers to the challenges of financial crime.

 The challenge for exporters and importers is to evaluate which bank or financier is truly able to differentiate themselves by being able to balance their regulatory obligations with offering excellent relationship skills, value for money, a global network, world class trade operational centres and informed, proactive and local international specialists.

 Exporters regularly receiving letters of credit have an opportunity to ‘test the water’ when dealing with advising banks with whom they have no direct relationship.
 Such banks may not be represented on the local high street, but usually have trade operations in the major cities.
 There are for instance more than 200 banks represented in London alone, many offering a high quality service for European based exporting and importing companies.